ReDeiPirati/artistic-style-transfer/README.md

 First of all, create a new FloydHub project following [this guide](http://docs.floydhub.com/guides/basics/create_new/), then install the [Floyd-CLI](http://docs.floydhub.com/guides/basics/install/) and run the [login command](http://docs.floydhub.com/guides/basics/login/).
 After logged in, we are ready to get our hands dirty with this amazing tutorial which covers the basic concepts of Machine Learning, Deep Learning and style transfer.

-I have chosen to split the tutorial in two parts: the first one which can be followed with a CPU-istance and the other one with a GPU istance to speed up the training.
+I have chosen to split the tutorial in two parts: the first one which can be followed with a CPU-instance and the other one with a GPU instance to speed up the training.

-### PART 1 - CPU ISTANCE
+### PART 1 - CPU INSTANCE

-With a CPU istance you will be able to run the following Notebooks:
+With a CPU instance you will be able to run the following Notebooks:

 1. [Linear Image Classifier](notebooks/1_Linear_Image_Classifier.ipynb)
 2. [Neural Network based Image Classifier](notebooks/2_Neural_Network-based_Image_Classifier-1.ipynb)